 This lesson assumes you have some knowledge of geospatial data types and common file formats.
-If you have never worked with geospatial data before, or need a refresher, start with our Geospatial Project Organization and Management lesson.
+If you have never worked with geospatial data before, or need a refresher, start with our Introduction to Geospatial Concepts lesson.

 Install Software and Download Data

-For installation instructions and to download the data used in this lesson, see the workshop homepage.
+For installation instructions and to download the data used in this lesson, see the Geospatial Workshop Overview.